The Signs Behind Trigger Finger

 What are some symptoms of a trigger finger?

-Some signs you might notice:
+Some symptoms of trigger finger you might notice:

 - A painful clicking or snapping when you bend or straighten your finger.
 It’s worse when your finger’s been still, and it gets better as you move it.